adrian-dybwad/DGTCentaurMods/src/universalchess/scripts/README-web-setup.md

-# CentaurMods Web Service Setup
+# Universal Chess Web Service Setup

 ## Overview
 The web service runs Flask on port 5000 (non-privileged) and uses nginx to proxy requests from port 80.